 Priority Check-in / Disembarkation

-If you paid for Concierge Class, there is a section all the way in the back corner.
+If you paid for Concierge Class, there is a section in the back corner.
 We almost missed the sign.
-Make sure to look for it or else you’ll miss out on “priority check-in”.
+Make sure to look for it, or else you’ll miss out on “priority check-in.”

-Just because you have priority check-in, it doesn’t mean you will get through security first or even have a special check-in line after security.
-You will be on the same line like everyone else.
-In order to truly get special treatment, book a suite!
+Having priority check-in doesn’t mean you will get through security first or even have a special check-in line after security.
+You will be on the same line as everyone else.
+To truly get special treatment, book a suite!

-What we found that the only plus was getting on the ship before everyone else.
+We found the only plus was getting on the ship before everyone else.

-Priority disembarkation was included, and yet, we didn’t disembark until after 9:30 AM.
-We were out of our rooms at 8 AM.
-What time did they assign to us?
-The last ones off the ship.
+Priority disembarkation was included, yet we didn’t disembark until after 9:30 AM.
+We were out of our rooms at 8 AM—the last ones off the ship.